 With this in mind, the government will immediately and automatically withhold 24% of the lottery jackpot if the winner is a U.S. resident/citizen with a social security number.
 The remaining 13% must be paid in full come the next tax year.
 This seems a bit unfair when regions such as the United Kingdom and Canada do not regard a lottery win as extra income—it remains tax free until it becomes part of the winner’s estate.

 What Happens if the Lottery Is Won by a Non-Resident?

 U.S. residents who don’t have a social security number, for one reason or another, have 28% of the big payout withheld, and foreigners have 30% held back by the government.
 This is to cover the possibility of the tax balance not being honoured when April comes around.

 While anyone who is visiting the country can buy a ticket, taking it out of the country is technically considered illegal.
 Luckily, there exist “lottery agents,” which are companies that legally buy tickets for their non-American clients.
-These online lottery sites are actually the easiest way to play other countries’ lotteries, as they offer many benefits and take care of most of the hassles involved in buying lottery tickets, checking them for wins, and even claiming smaller prizes.
+These lottery sites are actually the easiest way to play other countries’ lotteries, as they offer many benefits and take care of most of the hassles involved in buying lottery tickets, checking them for wins, and even claiming smaller prizes.
 For big wins, however, you'd still need to visit the US to claim them yourself.